B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 - Ride-sharing apps, like Uber and Lyft
 - Food and groceries apps, like Grobhub and Instacart
-- Product or music Recommender engines use by many companies, like Amazon, Spotify, and Youtube
+- Product or music Recommender engines, use by many companies like Amazon, Spotify, and Youtube
 - Maps and direction apps, like Google Maps
 - Smart reply in Gmail
 - Chatbots, implemented in many websites